Making ghee from unsalted butter: tips to prepare clarified butter

-Making ghee from unsalted butter is one of the straightaway methods to prepare ghee at home.
+Making ghee from unsalted butteris one of the straightforward methods to prepare ghee at home.
 Due to its rich flavor and ample health benefits, ghee is becoming increasingly popular.
-Traditionally, it is prepared by boiling milk to create yogurt and churning the yogurt to separate cultured butter.
+Traditionally, it is prepared by boiling milk to create yogurt and churning it to separate cultured butter.
 The cultured butter is simmered further to create ghee.
-Alternatively, if this process seems too complex, you may simply use unsalted ghee purchased from the store to prepare ghee.
+Alternatively, if this process seems too complex, you may use unsalted ghee purchased from the store to prepare ghee.

 To prepare healthy ghee, you would first need high-quality unsalted butter.
 It is advisable to purchase the butter from one of the reputed brands.
 Once you have done so, follow these steps to make:

-- Start making ghee from unsalted butter by dicing the butter into cubes.
-This would turn the process easier and quicker as the diced cubes would melt easily.
+Start making ghee from unsalted butter by dicing the butter into cubes.
+This would make the process easier and quicker as the diced cubes would melt easily.

-- On removing some of the foam, you would find that the butter is still solid yellow rather than the clear liquid you intend to get.
-Thus, it needs to simmer for longer.
+On removing some of the foam, you would find that the butter is still solid yellow rather than the clear liquid you intend to get.
+Thus, it needs to simmer longer to make ghee.

-- You would find that the color of the liquid is now a clear golden brown.
+You will find that the color of the liquid is now a clear golden brown.
 The milk solids would lie separated at the bottom of the saucepan.

-- Wait for a while to let the ghee cool.
+Wait for a while to let the ghee cool.
 Then, strain it into a jar.
 Your ghee is now ready for consumption.
-Considering that you store it at room temperature, the ghee would be safe to consume for two months.
+Since you store it at room temperature, the ghee would be safe to consume for two months.

-Thus, the process of making ghee from unsalted butter is rather simple, and you can easily prepare it at home.
+Thus, making ghee from unsalted butter is rather simple, and you can easily prepare it at home.
 It does not take much time, and once you have prepared a jar of ghee, you may consume it slowly for a few weeks.

 How does ghee differ from clarified butter?

-It is easy to mistake ghee for clarified butter or vice versa as they are similar in some respects.
+It is easy to mistake ghee for clarified butter or vice versa, as they are similar in some respects.
 For instance, both are free of milk solids, have a high smoke point, and are known for longer shelf life.
-However, these are actually two different products and come with certain, sharp distinctions:
+However, these are two different products and come with particular sharp distinctions:

-- Clarified butter is produced while making ghee from unsalted butter midway through the process.
-To make clarified butter, you would have to separate the milk solids as the liquid turns clear and filter it into a jar.
+Clarified butter is produced while making ghee from unsalted butter midway through the process.
+To make clarified butter, separate the milk solids as the liquid turns clear and filter it into a jar.
 However, making ghee would require you to simmer it further.
 This way, the milk solids caramelize to give ghee its color and flavor.

-- You have to cook longer to make ghee, it comes with a nuttier flavor than clarified butter.
+You must cook longer to make ghee; it has a nuttier flavor than clarified butter.
 Hence, ghee is a good choice for adding flavor to dishes.

 The key benefit of consuming food items prepared at home is that they are usually healthy.
-While making ghee from unsalted butter, you are in control of its quality.
-Homemade ghee is also rich in butterfat, which is the chief component of ghee.
+While making ghee from unsalted butter, you control its quality.
+Homemade ghee is also rich in butterfat, the chief component of ghee.